Earn a Dietetics Bachelor's Degree or Take the Didactic Dietetic Coursework Only

 View the current LAC requirements and policies.
 Course requirements by category (with links to list of eligible courses) are available at the bottom of the page.

-Please note additional LAC stipulations for this program: the following courses are recommended for their LAC categories; they will fulfill both LAC and major requirements.
+Please note additional LAC stipulations for this program: certain courses are recommended for this program for some of the LAC categories; they will fulfill both LAC and major requirements.
+You can see the list of these courses in the Liberal Arts Curriculum section of the Degree Requirements.

 Waiver of Liberal Arts Curriculum Requirements